-With the help of a stereo-to-dual RCA cable similar to this one, I was able to easily connect the amp to my PC.
+With the help of a stereo-to-dual RCA cable, I was able to easily connect the amp to my PC.
 And now, it was time to give all that sound somewhere to go.

 After buying a roll of speaker wire and some connectors, I took two six-inch 8-ohm speakers I had out in the garage and began putting it all together.
 Not even an empty Corona box or scrapped plastic sheeting were safe from my mania:

 During the assembly of the sound system, I had taken it upon myself to paint a few of the cabinet's removable parts, such as the marquee light and the speaker housing, red.
 Once it was dry, I attached the makeshift assembly to it and put the whole thing back in the cab.
 I should mention that the amplifier runs on electricity, along with the cab's onboard power supply, the marquee and the monitor.